millerjohnp/traversing_knowledge_graphs/README.md

 # Code

-To run an experiment using the code, call
+To run an experiment using our code, call

     python demo.py CONFIG DATAPATH

+from the code directory.
 ```CONFIG``` details the hyperparameters for the model and is defined in
 ```config.py.```  ```DATAPATH``` specifies a path to one of the datasets in
 ```data``` or your own dataset.